bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: audit reports distinguish inference, semantic signature retention, and legacy compatibility bridging.

+Status: partially implemented for rule loading: inference failures and Haskell-to-model compatibility bridge failures now report separate stages.
+Whole-tree audit comparison is still future work.

+### 8. Remove Partial Rule Inference Inputs

+Problem: inference previously accepted skeletal `Rule` objects that were missing the final types and metadata normally expected on `Rule`.

+Status: implemented with `RuleInferenceInput`, which carries only the rule name, call template, import set, and argument metadata needed by signature inference.
+The current call-only inference path still rejects defaults and alphabets with a temporary limitation note.

+### 9. Keep Synthetic Inference Source Useful

+Problem: synthetic inference module text used to say `infer_rule = <rule name>`, while the actual declaration was built separately as AST.

+Status: improved.
+Synthetic module source now mirrors the generated inference function shape and synthetic argument names.
+The AST declaration remains the source of behavior.

 ## Suggested Next Cleanup Batch

-Name-resolution observability is now in place.
-The next useful cleanup slice should address the audit/reporting boundary without blocking annotation
+Name-resolution observability and load-time bridge diagnostics are now in place.
+The next useful cleanup slice should either retire the remaining codegen compatibility wrapper around located Haskell template expressions, or start the explicit-annotation audit report:
-removal:

-1. Add an audit result shape that distinguishes Haskell inference failures, retained semantic signature differences, and legacy `CM::Type` bridge failures.
+1. Audit/reporting option: add an audit result shape that compares explicit JSON signatures against retained Haskell signatures and the bridged legacy view.
-2. Report bridge failures as compatibility failures instead of Haskell inference failures.
-3. Compare retained Haskell predicates separately from bridged model constraints for one or two explicit rules.
+2. Audit/reporting option: compare retained Haskell predicates separately from bridged model constraints for one or two explicit rules.
+3. Lowering/codegen option: teach codegen call sites to carry located Haskell expressions directly and remove `make_rule_template_expr(...)`.
-4. Convert another small binding only after its call shape is covered by the stronger resolution tests and the compatibility bridge remains narrow.
+4. Annotation-removal option: convert another small binding only after its call shape is covered by the stronger resolution tests and the compatibility bridge remains narrow.

 ## Signature Modes